JeremyJamesL/algolia-se-test/answers.md

 You can think of custom ranking metrics as business specific metrics that you want to be used to reorder results to better align with your business goals.

-For example, if you are an ecommerce company that needs better visibility for on sale items and your records have an on sale flag, for example ```"onSale": true```, then adding ```onSale``` as a custom ranking attribute will mean that for records with textual relevance equality, those that are on sale will be more highly ranked than those that are not.
+For example, if you are an ecommerce company that needs better visibility for on sale items and your records have an on sale attribute, for example ```"onSale": true```, then adding ```onSale``` as a custom ranking attribute will mean that for records with textual relevance equality, those that are on sale will be more highly ranked than those that are not.

 ## Question 2: